0

 Most developed countries today implement public health programs and FDA and RDA regulations that attempt to ensure everyone has access to the vitamins and minerals our brains need for healthy cognitive function.

-Mind Lab Pro® Nootropic Vitamins and Minerals
+Nootropic Vitamins and Minerals

+The best brain health supplements will supply B-Complex vitamins.
 All B vitamins are important for brain health, but B6, B9, and B12 are among the best -- backed by the most research because of their ability to regulate homocysteine levels.

-High homocysteine activity is associated with low B6, B9, and B12 levels.
+Studies suggest high homocysteine activity is associated with low B6, B9, and B12 levels.
 This problematic combination can lead to brain deterioration, mood issues, impaired cerebral blood flow, and cognitive decline.

 Vitamins B6, B9 and B12 – all found in Mind Lab Pro® – have been shown to effectively reduce blood homocysteine levels.<3>